How to use GeoDetectit in the field

 - Choose a map and verify the correct area.

-- If you use detector input, verify your setup in Configure.
+- If you use detector input, check your setup in Detector Configure.

-- Add signals, finds and photos during the session.
+- Add finds, notes and photos during the session.

-- Export or save the mission when you are done.
+- Export or back up your mission when you are done.

 1. Missions

-A mission is your workspace for a field, site or area you want to return to.
+A mission is your workspace for one field, site or search area.

 - Create a new mission for each location or project.

-- Name missions so they are easy to recognise later.
+- Use clear names so missions are easy to recognise later.

-- Keep tracks, markers, photos and stats together in one mission.
+- Keep tracks, finds, photos and stats together.

 2. GPS and tracking